-Students whose placement tests indicate a need for one or more Academic Development courses are given a specific in-class diagnostic exam to further assess strengths and needs in the areas of English and mathematics.
+Students whose placement tests indicate a need for one or more developmental math courses are given a specific in-class diagnostic exam to further assess strengths and needs in the areas of mathematics.
 These diagnostic exams help instructors plan programs that will help students be successful.